canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_harvard_aan_brainstem_atlas/README.md

 functional connectivity, specifically the DMN (Edlow, 2023).

 Although the measurement techniques are extensively documented (Edlow 2012, 2023), technical details of the projection to MNI space are obscure.
-The atlas is probablistic but it's not clear what the probabilities represent given that 3 participants is insufficient to meaningfully calibrate label assignment probabilities.
 The atlas is in MNI 1mm space but it's not clear what template was used to achieve this projection.
 Based on the publication date of the original atlas (v1.0), the use of FSL tools for tractography, and under the assumption that the same templates were used for the current atlas version (v2.0, a safe assumption: differences with version 1.0 are detailed here: https://datadryad.org/stash/dataset/doi:10.5061/dryad.zw3r228d2 and they are minor as far as spatial characteristics are concerned), I've assumed they used the FSL standard 1mm template, which is MNI152NLin6Asym, and used the subcortically weighted alignment from MNI152NLin6Asym to MNI152NLin2009cAsym space in the templates/transforms folder to project it to MNI152NLin2009cAsym space.
-That said, given the obscurities associated with the probability values and template selection the boundaries of these regions should be considered approximate.
+That said, given the obscurities associated with the template selection the boundaries of these regions should be considered approximate.

 Consider comparing regions with the Bianciardi brainstem nuclei.
 All of these are also available there, albeit under a more restrictive distribution license.